 It will also be important to extend this technique to work with multiple font sizes, font types, and also different characters.
-Some preliminary results show that our method is independent of font type and size with training, but that cross font and size testing has mixed results.
 Using our current system to classify a document using all the characters contained in it, not just "e"s, would require a separate 5NN classifier block for each character.
 This increases the complexity of the classifier.
-Ideally we would like a subset of features, or techniques for estimating the GLCM which are independent of character, font size, and font type.
+Ideally we would like a subset of features, or techniques for estimating the GLCM which are character independent.
+The same holds true for different font sizes and font types.